 Contribute to the health of a New Zealand island jewel – Matakohe-Limestone Island in Whangarei Harbour.
-Go to its website to find out about adopt-a-spot and other volunteering opportunities.
+Go to their Facebook page to find out about adopt-a-spot and other volunteering opportunities.
 Always lots going on!

 Get involved helping with volunteering for conservation.
 Wide-ranging volunteering options for Northland and New Zealand with the Department of Conservation.